lowrycito/handbook/pages/study-manual-general-handbook.md

       * 12.1.
 Purpose and OrganizationPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
       * 12.1.1.
 PurposesPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
       * 12.1.2.
 Primary ThemePrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
       * 12.1.3.
+NurseryPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
+      * 12.1.4.
 ClassesPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
-      * 12.1.4.
+      * 12.1.5.
 Singing TimePrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
+      * 12.1.6.
+Children’s Sacrament Meeting PresentationPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
-      * 12.1.5.
-NurseryPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
+      * 12.1.7.
+Temple and Priesthood Preparation MeetingPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
     * 12.2.
-Participating in God’ Work of Salvation and Exaltation
+Participating in God’s Work of Salvation and Exaltation

       * 12.2.
 Participating in God’s Work of Salvation and ExaltationPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
       * 12.2.1.
 Living the Gospel of Jesus ChristPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.